 ●Therapeutic levels of anticoagulation in patients receiving heparin and warfarin – The most common laboratory test used to monitor unfractionated heparin is the activated partial thromboplastin time (aPTT) with a target range of 1.5 to 2.5 times the upper limit of normal.
 Warfarin is monitored using the prothrombin time (PT) ratio usually expressed as the international normalized ratio (INR) with a goal INR of 2 to 3 (target 2.5).
 (See "Biology of warfarin and modulators of INR control".)

 Low molecular weight heparin, fondaparinux, and the factor Xa and direct thrombin inhibitors do not require routine laboratory monitoring.
-(See "Direct oral anticoagulants: Dosing and adverse effects".)
+(See "Direct oral anticoagulants and parenteral direct thrombin inhibitors: Dosing and adverse effects".)

 The development of conditions that affect the half-life of the anticoagulant used (eg, renal failure, pregnancy, weight gain/loss, drug interactions) should also be followed.